 Not all co-sleeping arrangements are safe

 Thanks to Red Nose, the number of Sudden Unexplained Deaths in Infancy (SUDI) in Australia has fallen dramatically.
-From 1989 to 2016, the rate of SUDI deaths in Australia has decreased by 85 percent.
+Between 2007 and 2017, the rate in Australia declined from 28 per 100,000 to 6 in 2017.